undefined1raven/Ring-Relay/README.md

 ### Backend

 Even if the most efficient back-end solution for this type of real-time app is to use websockets, Heroku removed their free tier so as a result I'm gonna use Vercel Serverless functions as the basis for the backend.
-I'll use the Firebase Realtime DB as a conversation buffer to enable near-instant delivery of the messages between users while the backend also sends the message objects to Planet Scale for permanent storage.
+I'll use the Firebase Realtime DB as a conversation buffer to enable near-instant delivery of the messages between users while the backend also sends the message objects to Planet Scale (mySql) for permanent storage.

 ### Frontend